walkwest/learn-to-code/php/README.md

 # PHP

-Some helpful examples for learning PHP!
+Some helpful exercises for learning PHP 🐘!